nitro-stack/nitro-workshop/docs/step5.md

 We might want to make sure a new story has its `animal` field set and either a `description` or an image provided.

-Nest.js provides a built-in `ValidationPipe` that enforce validation rules for receveid data payloads, thanks to annotations provided by the [`class-validator`](https://github.com/typestack/class-validator) package.
+Nest.js provides a built-in `ValidationPipe` that enforces validation rules for received data payloads, thanks to annotations provided by the [`class-validator`](https://github.com/typestack/class-validator) package.

 To use it, you have to create a DTO ([Data Transfer Object](https://en.wikipedia.org/wiki/Data_transfer_object)) class on which you will declare the validations rules using annotations.